-The primary difference between black truffle oil and white truffle oil is the fragrance, which influences the flavor—black truffle oil is stronger and earthier in comparison to white truffle oil.
-The latter has a light, similar to the onion flavor.
+The primary difference between black truffle oil and white truffle oil is the fragrance.
+Black truffle oil is stronger and earthier compared to the more delicate, onion/garlic fragrance found in white truffle oil.

 What Is Truffle Oil?

-While you can find natural truffle oils, they come with a heavy price tag.
-Moreover, they also have a better-balanced flavor, whereas synthetically-made truffle oil focuses on one flavor note.
+While you can find natural truffle oils, they come with a hefty price tag.
+For the price, you’ll find a better-balanced more complex flavor versus synthetically-made truffle oil which tends to focus on one flavor note.

 What Is Black Truffle Oil?

 Black truffle oil is infused with the rich flavors of black truffles.
-They are more pungent and have an earthy tasting.
-Most of the flavor of this oil comes from dimethyl sulfide.
-It tastes similar to cauliflower and cabbage with undertones similar to almost chocolate.
+They have a strong earthy, butter-like taste.
+Most of the flavor of this oil comes from dimethyl sulfide, a flavor that lingers for a long time, making a strong impact.

 What Is White Truffle Oil?

 White truffle oil is made from white truffles or flavors of white truffles.
 The main compound that provides white truffle its signature fragrance is biomethane.
 It produces a slightly spicy and sulfurous flavor often compared to onion or garlic.